Autumn in Seoul | 10 Spectacular Places to Visit in Seoul during Autumn

 From street level, it’s difficult to get a real sense of just how many trees there are in Seoul, but from the top of this mountain in the middle of the city, it’s easy to get a birds-eye view of Korea’s glorious changing landscape.

-We took an easy stroll up to the North Seoul Tower last October, and were rewarded with the startling sight of autumn colour as far as the eye could see.
+We took an easy stroll up to the N Seoul Tower in October, and were rewarded with the startling sight of autumn colour as far as the eye could see.
 If the walk’s not your thing, there’s also electric buses or a cable car up to the top.